soulehshaikh99/create-angular-electron-app/README.md

 # Angular and Electron JS App
-:rocket: :telescope: Discover the easiest way to get started with the most popular blend of Angular and Electron JS App
+> :rocket: :telescope: An easiest way to get started with the most popular blend of <a target="_blank" href="https://angular.io/">Angular<a/> and <a target="_blank" href="https://electronjs.org/">Electron JS</a> for building Stateful and Native Desktop(Installed) Application for Windows, Linux and macOS using <a target="_blank" href="https://github.com/electron-userland/electron-builder">Electron Builder</a>.

 <h3>Use this boilerplate:</h3>